szl0144/stock-data-analysis-agent/README.md

 # Your AI Data Science Team (An Army Of Agents)

-**An AI-powered data science team of agents to help you build AI data science apps**.
+**An AI-powered data science team of agents to help you build head-turning AI data science apps**.

 **Star ⭐ This GitHub (Takes 2 seconds and means a lot).**